pedroth/pedroEngine/README.md

 * QuickSort implementation (saves the permutation).

 ### apps

+*Some of the apps may be found [here](https://pedroth.github.io/visualExperiments/JavaExperiments/JavaExperiments.html)*

 1) EigenSimulation
    * Simulation and visualization of various algorithms that solve the eigen vector/value problem.